mreferre/ekstender/README.md

 - EKS/Fargate is not supported.
 - Only one single node group per cluster is supported.
-- If you enabled Calico (by default it is not enabled) the cleanup script will not delete the iptables on the nodes.
-Either follow [these steps](https://github.com/projectcalico/calico/blob/master/hack/remove-calico-policy/remove-policy.md) or re-deploy the node group (or kill the instances and let ASG re-deploy them).
+- If Calico is enabled (by default it is not) the cleanup script will not delete the iptables on the nodes.
+Either follow [these steps](https://github.com/projectcalico/calico/blob/master/hack/remove-calico-policy/remove-policy.md) or re-deploy the instances.